DavidPickles/jottings-pub/book-club-record.md

 ---
-title: The (Generally) Non-Fiction Book Club Book List
+title: The (Generally) Non-Fiction Book Club
+description: The List of Books
 ---

-#
-## Intro
+## Introduction

-The (Generally) Non-Fiction Book Club has been running since time immemorial, its origins a matter of debate.
+The (Generally) Non-Fiction Book Club has been many years, its origins a matter of debate.

 I've tried to list of the books we've read.
 The ratings and comments are mine - I've given a warning if a rating is controversial, but such is the nature of book club, I expect that which ratings are controversial and which are not will itself be disputed.

 Not all books have ratings and comments - I'm working on that.
 Also I've probably missed some books.
 Help on both things gratefully received.

-It was interesting which books I remembered and which I didn't.
+It is interesting which books I remembered and which I didn't.
 Some from even the earliest years are still quite vivid.
 Others, even some from not long ago, are blanks.
 I've tried to be straight about what I can remember and what I can't, but memory, mine anyway, sometimes plays strange games.

 #### Claire Ainsley *The New Working Class: How to Win Hearts, Minds and Votes*
 `2018 `Rating: 5